Administrative Team

 Program Assistant

-Jackie has dedicated 12 years to the education field.
+Jacqueline has dedicated 12+ years to the education field.
 After earning early childhood education units at Foothill College, she co-taught in pre-K for a year, where she discovered her passion and deep compassion for supporting children with special needs.
-Jackie has been at WINGS for 7 years, initially joining as an instructional assistant.
+Jacqueline has been at WINGS for 9+ years, initially joining as an instructional assistant.
 This role played a key part in her professional growth and expanded her knowledge, paving the way for new opportunities within the organization.
-She has served as Program Assistant for the past 2 years and as a Pro-Act In-Service Instructor for 4 years at WINGS.
+She has served as Program Assistant for the past 4 years and as an In-Service Instructor for 6 years at WINGS in Pro-Act and Safety Care.
+Jacqueline enjoys spending time with her dog and her loved ones.
+Enjoys daily long walks, working out, music, photography, spontaneous adventures, loves downtime, but always up for a fun time!

 Human Resources